biinci/PixelAnimator/README.md

 - **CopyFrame**: Inherits box properties from the previous KeyFrame
 - **EmptyFrame**: No box collider appears on this frame

-## Animation Controller
+## Animation Group

-The PixelAnimationController improves performance by grouping animations:
+The PixelAnimationGroup improves performance by grouping animations:

-1. Create a controller:
+1. Create a Group:
-   - Create > Pixel Animation > New Animation Controller
+   - Create > Pixel Animation > New Animation Group

 2. Add animations:
-   - Drag your PixelAnimation assets to the controller's list
+   - Drag your PixelAnimation assets to the Group's list

-3. Set the controller:
+3. Set the Group:
-   - Assign the controller to your PixelAnimator component
+   - Assign the group to your PixelAnimator component

 ## Runtime Implementation